What are the program entry requirements?

 Upon completion of all requirements for graduation, you will be awarded the Bachelor of Science degree in Emergency Medical Care.
-You will also have a concentration in one of three areas: science (pre-med), or health services management.
+You will also have a concentration in one of two areas: science (pre-med), or health services management.

 Is there any difference between the degree that I will receive as a distance learner

 and the degree awarded to the traditional, on-campus students?

 No. The degrees are identical.
 In addition, the courses are taught by the same faculty who teach in the on-campus program.

 The health services management (HSM) concentration is a series of courses designed to prepare the student to assume leadership roles in EMS administration.
 These courses will be offered by WCU through the on-line degree program.